Littlehey Prison information

 Our aim to return people to the community and enable them to live law abiding and purposeful lives.

-There are two health care departments, one for each side of the establishment to meet the needs of both young offenders and category C prisoners.
+There are two health care departments, one for each side of the establishment to meet the needs of our entire population of category C prisoners.

-Mental Health In Reach services are provided by the Peterborough and Cambridgeshire NHS Foundation Trust.
-GP services are provided by Medac's combined with a wide variety of nurse-led and pharmacy-led clinics.
+Mental Health services are provided by the NHS GP services are provided by Medac's combined with a wide variety of nurse-led and pharmacy-led clinics.
 Additionally, on site specialist services include dentistry, optometry, podiatry and physiotherapy.
 Services normally delivered in secondary care such as genitor-urinary medicine, ENT and dermatology are provided within the establishment.

 Opening hours are